Fluid model of a black hole-string transition: Horizonless geometry and negative energy

 and $f(r)$ is a monotonic function which has minimum at $r=0$.
-Thus, in contrast to ordinary fluids, the fluid of winding strings has larger energy density in outer places.
-The energy density at $r=0$ is given by
+Thus, in contrast to ordinary fluids, the fluid of winding strings has a larger energy density in outer places.
+In fact, it is straightforward to see that